Calorique

 Key Takeaways

-• • Calories burned = MET × body weight (kg) × time (hours) — the formula used by ACSM and the 2024 Compendium of Physical Activities
+• • Calories burned = MET x body weight (kg) x time (hours) — the standard MET planning formula used with Compendium activity rows

 • • Heavier individuals burn significantly more calories per session; weight loss progressively reduces per-session burn